charlesetc/lab-notes/lab.md

 ## Folk

-I've been trying to help Andrés and Omar improve the folk system.
-We've both made a lot of progress and have very little to show for it so far.
-Though I'm optimistic.
-There's just a lot of work doing this kind of real-time tracking.
+I've been helping Andrés and Omar improve the folk system.
+We've made a lot of progress even if it's a bit slow!
+I'm optimistic.
+There's a lot of work that goes into real-time tracking.
 Most of the work has been on camera-projector calibration and performance.
-It might not sound like the most important work—you could make the argument that features or integrations could be more important at this stage—to which I would have to disagree: the faster the system and the better-calibrated is the more *__real__* it is.
+The faster the system and the better-calibrated is the more *__real__* it is.
 The illusion holds.
 And more: the idea communicates.
 People can start to understand the power of this kind of system.
 But yeah, it's a lot of systems programming and debugging.